-Eco-Congregation Scotland primarily works through it’s registered congregations.
-There are now over 400 congregations committed to take action through our programme from Shetland to Dumfries and Galloway.
-More than 10% of all Scottish churches are now taking part.
+Eco-Congregation Scotland primarily works through its registered congregations.
+There are now over 450 congregations committed to take action through our programme from Shetland to Dumfries and Galloway.
+Around 12% of all Scottish churches are now taking part.
 We also operate over twenty local networks, run by volunteers, who encourage and help each other to do more to help the environment locally and globally.
 We have a small staff based in Edinburgh who support these volunteers.

 Our programme has three strands:

 Making the link between environmental issues and the Christian faith